erikwijmans/erikwijmans.github.io/content/publication/ver.md

 # Is this a selected publication? (true/false)
 selected = true
-selected_groups = ["Large-scale Reinforcement Learning", "Characterizing Emergent Intelligence"]
+selected_groups = ["Large-scale Machine Learning", "Characterizing Emergent Intelligence"]

 # Projects (optional).
 #   Associate this publication with one or more of your projects.